lindgrenj6/logrus_zinc/README.md

 This is a hook for use with the amazing [ZincSearch](https://zincsearch.com/) just in case anyone wanted to not have to run an entire elastic + kibana cluster locally.

 ### Adding to your Logrus logger
+1.  `go get github.com/lindgrenj6/logrus_zinc`
-All of the logic is contained in the `LocalZincHook` struct - so adding a call like this should be enough:
+2. All of the logic is contained in the `LocalZincHook` struct - so adding a call like this should be enough:
 ```go
 logger.AddHook(&LocalZincHook{
     URL: "http://localhost:4080,